 Open-Graded Asphalt Friction Course: A pavement surface course that consists of a high-void, asphalt plant mix that permits rapid drainage of rainwater through the course and out the shoulder.
 The mixture is characterized by a large percentage of one-sized coarse aggregate.
-This course prevents tires from hydroplaning and provides a skid-resistant pavement surface with significantnoise reduction.
+This course prevents tire hydroplaning and provides a skid-resistant pavement surface.

 Pascal-Seconds: The SI unit for viscosity.
 1 Pascal-second equals 10 poises.

 Pavement Base: The lower or underlying pavement course atop the subbase or subgrade and under the top or wearing course.